-All code samples used in this article are available on the GitHub repo.
+All code samples used in this post are available on the GitHub repo.

-Let’s begin by creating a new Angular project using the Angular CLI tool.
+Let's begin by creating a new Angular project using Angular CLI.

 ng new angular-i18n-example